 Since 2016, the Scio Quartet has been a prominent Rochester-based chamber ensemble with a focus on performing a wide range of music for an equally wide range of audiences.
-Scio has participated and won top prizes in a variety of competitions, including first prize in the 2018 MTNA Eastern Regional Chamber Music Competition and the 2018 198th Army Band Solo and Ensemble Competition.
-The quartet was also chosen to perform in the 2017 Eastman School of Music Honors Chamber Recital.
-In addition to successfully competing in prestigious competitions, Scio also dedicates itself to fostering music in the Rochester community.
-In Rochester alone, Scio has performed for the RIT Osher Institute, Memorial Art Gallery, George Eastman House, Children’s School of Rochester, Holy Cross School, and the Irondequoit Public Library.
-Scio has also performed in Virginia and Florida and just completed a week-long tour in Northern California.
+Scio has participated and won top prizes in a variety of competitions, including first prize in the 2019 MTNA Chamber Music Competition and the 2018 198th Army Band Solo and Ensemble Competition.
+The quartet has also performed as a featured ensemble at the John F. Kennedy Center for the Performing Arts in Washington D.C..
+In addition to their busy competition and recital schedule, the quartet also dedicates itself to fostering a love of music in new audiences.
+In Rochester alone, Scio has performed for the RIT Osher Institute, Memorial Art Gallery, George Eastman House, Children’s School of Rochester, Strong Medical Center, and the Irondequoit Public Library.
+Scio has also performed around the United States in Virginia, Florida, and most recently completed a week-long tour in Northern California.
 The quartet is comprised of Uday Singh (soprano), Siobhan Plouffe (alto), Clancy Ellis (tenor), and Michael Matthews (baritone).

 UDAY SINGH, SOPRANO